FirebaseExtended/angularfire/README.md

 backend service that provides data storage, authentication, and static website hosting for your Angular app.

-<span class=".red">WARNING: AngularFire 2 has not been released yet.
+**WARNING: AngularFire 2 has not been released yet.
 Using the quickstart below will return a 404 error.
-Please remain using the old libraries (Firebase 2.x.x and AngularFire 1.x.x) until we release AngularFire 2.0.</span>
+Please remain using the old libraries (Firebase 2.x.x and AngularFire 1.x.x) until we release AngularFire 2.0.**

 AngularFire is a complement to the core Firebase client.
 It provides you with three Angular
 services: